 CHAPTER 1.
-INTRODUCTION 1

-1.1.
-Background 1

-1.2.
-Purpose and Need 2

-1.3.
-Land Use Plan Conformance 2

-1.4.
-Relationship to Statutes, Regulations, and Other Plans 3

-1.5.
-Decision to Be Made 4

-1.6.
-Scoping and Identification of Issues 4

-CHAPTER 2.
-PROPOSED ACTION AND ALTERNATIVES 5

-2.1.
-Introduction 5

-2.2.
-Description of Alternatives Considered in Detail 5

-2.2.1.
-Proposed Action - Gather and Remove Excess Wild Burros from the Canyonlands HMA and Populat Growth Suppression using Fertility Control Vaccines and IUDs

-2.2.2.
-Alternative 2 - Gather and Removal of Excess Wild Burro without Population Growth Suppression 16

-2.2.3.
-Alternative 3 - No Action - No Gather, Removal, or Population Growth Suppression 16

-2.3.
-Alternatives Considered but Eliminated from Further Analysis 16

-CHAPTER 3.
-AFFECTED ENVIRONMENT AND ENVIRONMENTAL IMPACTS 17

-3.1.
-Introduction 17

-3.2.
-Cumulative Effects 17

-3.3.
-Issues 17

-3.3.1.
-General Setting 17

-3.3.2.
+INTRODUCTION 1 1.1.
+Background 1 1.2.
+Purpose and Need 3 1.3.
+Land Use Plan Conformance 3 1.4.
+Relationship to Statutes, Regulations, and Other Plans 4 1.5.
+Decision to Be Made 5 1.6.
+Scoping and Identification of Issues 5 CHAPTER 2.
+PROPOSED ACTION AND ALTERNATIVES 6 2.1.
+Introduction 6 2.2.
+Description of Alternatives Considered in Detail 6 2.2.1.
+Proposed Action - Gather and Remove Excess Wild Burros from the Canyonlands HMA and Population Growth Suppression using Fertility Control Vaccines and IUDs 2.2.2.
+Alternative 2 - Gather and Removal of Excess Wild Burro without Population Growth Suppression 17 2.2.3.
+Alternative 3 - No Action - No Gather, Removal, or Population Growth Suppression 17 2.3.
+Alternatives Considered but Eliminated from Further Analysis 17 2.3.1 Population Growth Suppression without Removals 17 2.3.2 Removal or Reduction of Livestock within the HMA 17 2.3.3 Gather Wild Burros to the AML Upper Limit 18 2.3.4 Raising the AML for Wild Burros 18 2.3.5 Population Growth Suppression Treatment Only Including Using Bait/Water Trapping to Dart Jennies was PZP Remotely (No Removal) 2.3.6 Controlling Wild Burro Numbers by Natural Means 19 2.3.7 Gather and Release Excess Wild Burros Every Two Years and Apply Two-Year PZP to Burros for Relea 2.3.8 Use of Gelding as Non-reproductive Population to Reduce Population Growth Rate 2.3.9 Allow Public to Capture and Remove Wild Burros 20 2.3.10 Use Alternative Capture Techniques Instead of Helicopters to Capture Excess Wild Burros 20 2.3.11 Designate the Canyonlands to be Managed Principally for the Wild Burro Herd 21 CHAPTER 3.
+AFFECTED ENVIRONMENT AND ENVIRONMENTAL IMPACTS .
+22 3.1.
+Introduction 22 3.2.
+Cumulative Effects Scenario 22 3.3.
+Issues 23 3.3.1.
 Issue 1.
-How would removal of wild burros affect livestock grazing?
-18
+How would gathering and removal of wild burros affect livestock grazing?
+23 3.3.2.

-3.3.3.
 Issue 2.
-How would removal of wild burros affect rangeland health/vegetation?
-20
+How would gathering and removal of wild burros affect rangeland health/vegetation?
+25 3.3.3.

-3.3.4.
 Issue 3.
-How would gathering wild burros affect wetland and riparian resources?
-22
+How would gathering and removal of wild burros affect wetland and riparian resources?
+28 3.3.4.

-3.3.5.
 Issue 4.
-How would the gathering of burros affect wildlife?
-24
+How would the gathering and removal of burros affect wildlife?
+29 3.3.5.
+Issue 5.
+How would the gathering and removal of wild burros affect MSO habitat and nesting areas?
+32

 3.3.6.
-Issue 5.
-How would the gathering of wild burros affect MSO habitat and nesting areas?
-26

-3.3.7.
 Issue 6.
-How would the gathering and removal of excess wild burros affect individual wild burros and overall population of the HMA? d the 27
+How would the gathering and removal of excess wild burros affect individua overall population of the HMA? l wild burros and the 33

 CHAPTER 4.
-MONITORING 39
+MONITORING

 CHAPTER 5.
-CONSULTATION AND COORDINATION 40
+CONSULTATION AND COORDINATION

 5.1.
-Persons, Groups, and Agencies Consulted 40
+Persons, Groups, and Agencies Consulted 46

 5.2.
-List of Preparers
+List of Preparers 48

 5.3.
-Public Involvement and Scoping
+Public Involvement and Scoping 48

-LIST OF APPENDICES 43
+LIST OF APPENDICES

-REFERENCES
+REFERENCES 50